sara-nl/spiderdocs/source/Pages/storage/dcache_examples_on_spider.rst

 ==============================================================
-Using local ``/scratch`` with input/output data from/to dCache
+Using local ``scratch`` with input/output data from/to dCache
 ==============================================================

-Below we show another example where local ``/scratch`` is used and the input/output data are stored on dCache.
+Below we show another example where local ``scratch`` is used and the input/output data are stored on dCache.
 You need a valid proxy to interact with dCache using the storage clients.

 Here is a job script template for ``$TMPDIR`` usage;